rsinger86/dto-classes/README.md

 The library handles both _parsing_, the process of transforming inputs to the most relevant types, and _validating_, the process of ensuring values meet the correct criteria.

 This aligns with the [robustness principle](https://en.wikipedia.org/wiki/Robustness_principle).
-When consuming an input for an age field, most applications will want the string `"25"` converted to the number `25`.
+When consuming an input for an age field, most applications will want the string `"25"` auto-converted to the number `25`.
 However, you can override this default behavior with your own custom `NumberField`.

-## Parsing & Validating
+## Parsing & Validating Objects

 Let's start by defining some schema classes.
 Extend the `DTObject` class and define its fields: